 20 U.S.C.
-1232g - Marketing: Disclosure Of Student Information: DISTRICT makes student directory information available in accordance with state and federal laws.
+1232(g), EC §§ 49063, 49068, 49069, 49073 - Marketing: Disclosure Of Student Information: DISTRICT makes student directory information available in accordance with state and federal laws.
 This means that each student's name, birthday, address, telephone number, major course of study, participation in school activities, dates of attendance, awards, and the previous school attendance may be released to agencies such as the local PTA or Parent Club, or the military services.
-If you do not wish this information released, please go to www.husd.net and sign and return the attached form provided for this purpose to the county office program.
+If you do not wish this information released, please contact your student's school stie registrar so that they can indicate your wishes in the Student Information System called Synergy